 - Special projects UPS position – A special project position is created for a specific project(s) and for a specific amount of time.
 An employee hired into a special project position is a temporary employee.
 Also see Personnel Rule 2, Section C.

-The first step is to complete the Labor Request Form.
-Human Resources will review the information and make a recommendation on using a county employee, volunteer, intern or staffing agency contractor.
+The first step is to complete the Temporary Labor Request Form.
+Human Resources will review the information and make a recommendation on using a County employee, volunteer, intern, or staffing agency contractor.

 HR administers a UPS-wide contract with Personnel Solutions Plus staffing agency to provide contingent labor for special circumstances.
-Contractors assigned to work for the county under the contract with Personnel Solutions Plus are not county (UPS) employees.
-They are employees of PSP.
+Contractors assigned to work for the County through a staffing agency are not County (UPS) employees.
+They are employees of the staffing agency.
 Reasons for using contract labor include:

 - Coverage of work performed by a UPS employee who is on extended leave.